Molokan Genealogy Resourses

 Sandykov Genealogy (in Russian) (Translated online into English)

-An ambitious Russian and Mordovian Molokan genealogy list started in 2006.
-Features a very complete Sandikov familty tree, and a history of Molokans in the Caucasus with a list of the original families that moved to their home village of Nadezhdino (formerly: Shorzha.
+An ambitious Russian and Mordovian Spiritual Christian genealogy list started in 2006.
+Features a very complete Sandikov familty tree, and a history of Spiritual Christian in the Caucasus with a list of the original families that moved to their home village of Nadezhdino (formerly: Shorzha.
 Many of these families were Mordovian, and several migrated to America.

 • Arkhipov